ARMmbed/mbed-os-tf-m-regression-tests/README.md

 followed by building a Mbed OS application.
 This will execute the test suites previously built.

 Configure an appropriate test in the `config` section of `mbed_app.json`.
-If you want to flash and run tests manually, please set `wait-for-sync` to 0 so that tests start without waiting.
+If you want to *flash and run tests manually*, please set `wait-for-sync` to 0 so that tests start without waiting.

 ```
 mbed compile -m ARM_MUSCA_B1 -t GCC_ARM
 ```

-## Running the Mbed OS application
+## Running the Mbed OS application manually

 1. Connect your Mbed Enabled device to the computer over USB.
 1. Copy the binary or hex file to the Mbed device.
-The binary is located at `./BUILD/<TARGET>/<TOOLCHAIN>/mbed-os-tf-m-regression-tests.hex`.
+The binary is located at `./BUILD/<TARGET>/<TOOLCHAIN>/mbed-os-tf-m-regression-tests.[bin|hex]`.
 1. Connect to the Mbed Device using a serial client application of your choice.
 1. Press the reset button on the Mbed device to run the program.

 **Note:** The default serial port baud rate is 115200 baud.

-## Execute all tests suites
+## Automating all test suites

-This will build and execute TF-M regression and PSA compliance tests with Mbed OS application.
+This will build and execute TF-M regression and PSA compliance tests with Mbed OS application, using the [Greentea](https://os.mbed.com/docs/mbed-os/v6.7/debug-test/greentea-for-testing-applications.html) test tool.
 Make sure the device is connected to your local machine.

 ```
 python3 test_psa_target.py -t GNUARM -m ARM_MUSCA_B1
 ```

 **Notes**:
-* This script cannot be executed in the vagrant environment because it does not have access to the USB of the host machine to connect the target and therefore cannot run the tests, except it can only be used to build all the tests by `-b` option.
+* The tests cannot be run in the Vagrant environment, which does not have access to the USB of the host machine to connect the target.
+You can use it to build all the tests by running `test_psa_target.py` with `-b` then copying `BUILD/` and `test_spec.json` to the host.
+* To run all tests from an existing build, run `test_psa_target.py` with `-r`.
 * If you want to flash and run tests manually instead of automating them with Greentea, you need to pass `--no-sync` so that tests start without waiting.
-* The PSA Crypto test suite is currently excluded from the automated run of all tests, because some Crypto tests are known to crash and reboot the target.
-This causes the Greentea test framework to lose synchronization, and messes up the memory and prevents subsequent suites from running.
-You can flash and run the Crypto suite standalone.
-Make sure to either pass `--no-sync` to `test_psa_target.py` when building tests, or build the Crypto suite manually with `wait-for-sync` set to 0 in `mbed_app.json`.
-And power cycle the target before and after the run to clear the memory.

 To display help on supported options and targets:

 ```
 python3 test_psa_target.py -h
 ```

+## Expected test results

+When you automate all tests, the Greentea test tool compares the test results with the logs in [`test/logs`](./test/logs) and prints a test report. *All test suites should pass*, except for the following suites that are currently **excluded** from the run:

+* PSA IPC suite on Musca S1: Not currently supported.
+* PSA Crypto suite: Some test cases are known to crash and reboot the target.
+This causes the Greentea test framework to lose synchronization, and the residual data in the memory prevents subsequent suites from running.

+    **Tip**: You can flash and run the PSA Crypto suite separately.
+Make sure to build the Crypto suite manually with `wait-for-sync` set to 0 in `mbed_app.json`, and power cycle the target before and after the run to clear the memory.
+The total number of failures should match `CRYPTO.log` in [`test/logs`](./test/logs)`/<your-target>`.